Events

 Join the conversation on faith, work, culture, and the common good by attending one of our events.

-Our events are designed to rally, network, and support our our partner churches, New City Fellows alumni, friends, and others in the community.
+Our events are designed to rally, network, and equip our partner churches, New City Fellows, friends, and others in the community.
 They include forums, socials, roundtable discussions, workshops, book studies, and service opportunities.

 PAST EVENTS